irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 > 1. Overview of AI content generation tools.
 > 2. Components of AI content generation: Text, Visual, and Code.
-> 3. Memorization Activity: Have students memorize the components of AI content generation.
+> 3. Memorization Activity: Have participants memorize the components of AI content generation.

 **Activity**

 1. Present an overview of AI content generation tools.
 (5 minutes)
 2. Explain each component in detail.
 (10 minutes)
-3. Have students quiz each other to memorize the components.
+3. Have participants quiz each other to memorize the components.
 (5 minutes)

 NOTE: Go to Slide 2